gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 to reinstall all the dependancies required. `pages:` is the name of the CI stage.
 You can have multiple stages, e.g. 'Test', 'Build', 'Deploy' etc.
 `script:` starts the next part of the CI stage, telling it to start running the below scripts inside the image selected.
-We have used the `yarn install` and `./node_modules/.bin/gatsby build --prefix-paths` which will install all dependancies, and start the static site build, respectively.
+We have used the `npm install` and `./node_modules/.bin/gatsby build --prefix-paths` which will install all dependancies, and start the static site build, respectively.

 We have used
-`./node_modules/.bin/gatsby build --prefix-paths` because we then don't have to install gatsby-cli to build the image, as it has already been included and installed with `yarn install`.
+`./node_modules/.bin/gatsby build --prefix-paths` because we then don't have to install gatsby-cli to build the image, as it has already been included and installed with `npm install`.
 We have included `--prefix-paths` as when running the command _without_ that flag, Gatsby ignores your pathPrefix. `artifacts:` and `paths:` are used to tell GitLab pages where the static files are kept. `only:` and `master` tells the CI to only run the above instructions when the master branch is deployed.